Phase Noise in Real-World Twin-Field Quantum Key Distribution

 \gls{TFQKD} is a solution that has been proposed few years ago \cite{Lucamarini_Overcomingratedistance_2018} to mitigate the negative impact of channel loss and reach key rates beyond the \gls{PLOB} bound without the use of a trusted node. \gls{TFQKD} is a type of \gls{MDIQKD}\cite{Lo_MeasurementDeviceIndependentQuantumKey_2012} in which the parties Alice and Bob encode information in the properties of dim laser pulses that are sent through optical fibers to a central untrusted relay node, Charlie, where they undergo single-photon interference that overcomes security challenges related to real device imperfections~\cite{Meda_Quantifyingbackflashradiation_2017,Huang_Implementationvulnerabilitiesgeneral_2018}.
 An important assumption, that makes these protocols more complex to deploy than, e.g., time-bin encoded \gls{BB84}, is that optical pulses need to be phase-coherent when they are generated in distant locations and preserve coherence throughout the propagation to Charlie in spite of vibrations, seismic noise and temperature fluctuations encountered along the path.
 The first requirement was initially achieved by mutually phase-locking the photon sources in Alice and Bob, distributing reference-phase information through a service fiber link, while the second is addressed by interleaving the \gls{QKD} signals with bright reference pulses that probe the fiber to detect and compensate its noise and recover stable interference visibility as required for low-error operation \cite{Wang2019, Minder_Experimentalquantumkey_2019}.
-This approaches become less effective with long-distance links, reducing the actual duty cycle of the \gls{QKD} transmission.
+These approaches become less effective with long-distance links, reducing the actual duty cycle of the \gls{QKD} transmission.
 In recent years, other solutions have been proposed \cite{Pittaluga2021, Clivati_Coherentphasetransfer_2022}, based on dual wavelength transmission and active stabilization of the \gls{QKD} lasers and/or connecting fibers.
-Since the first proposals, many noise cancellation variants have been implemented, trading-off performance with equipment and infrastructural complexity, which is a concern in the quest for realising deployed and operational \gls{QKD} networks at reasonable cost.
-Emerging laser integration technologies \cite{kelleher2023, loh2020, lee2013} and interferometric techniques for the fibre length stabilization can play a role in this challenge.
-In addition, strong synergy exists with the concurrent realization of network-integrated services for the distribution of accurate time and ultrastable optical frequencies at a continental scale \cite{clonets,clivati2023, schioppo2022,dierix2016}, also in the frame of European initiatives such as the European Quantum Communication Infrastructure \gls{EuroQCI} \cite{EuroQCI}.
+Since the first proposals, many noise cancellation variants have been implemented, trading-off performance with equipment and infrastructural complexity, which is a concern in the quest for realizing deployed and operational \gls{QKD} networks at reasonable cost.
+Emerging laser integration technologies \cite{kelleher2023, loh2020, lee2013} and interferometric techniques for the fiber length stabilization can play a role in this challenge.
+In addition, strong synergy exists with the concurrent realization of network-integrated services for the distribution of accurate time and ultrastable optical frequencies at a continental scale \cite{clonets,clivati2023, schioppo2022,dierix2016}, also in the frame of European initiatives such as the \gls{EuroQCI} \cite{EuroQCI}.
+Recently, \gls{TFQKD} has been demonstrated up to very long distances of $800-\SI{1000}{\km}$~\cite{Wang_Twinfieldquantumkey_2022,Liu_ExperimentalTwinFieldQuantum_2023}.
+These impressive results have been obtained by using controlled low-loss fiber spools, high repetition rates, and ultra low-noise cryogenic superconducting single-photon detectors.
+In our work, we focus on setups which could be realistically deployed in the near future, partially employing existing infrastructure.